gracelang/language/standard.md

 type Iterable⟦T⟧ = type {
     iterator -> Iterator⟦T⟧
     // Returns an iterator over my elements.
 It is an error to modify self while iterating over it.
     // Note: all other methods can be defined using iterator.
+Iterating over a dictionary
+    // yields its values.

     isEmpty -> Boolean
     // True if self has no elements